China Global Television Network: Peng Shuai disappearance

 In December 2021, Chinese professional tennis player Peng Shuai disappeared after publicizing sexual assault allegations against former Chinese vice premier Zhang Gaoli.
 CGTN's official account on Twitter subsequently posted an "email" professed to be from her claiming she was okay, but attracted questions over its authenticity as a cursor was visible in the screenshot of the third line.
 The Women's Tennis Association did not believe the email was genuine.

-2022 Russian invasion of Ukraine
+Russian invasion of Ukraine

-In March 2022, CGTN paid for digital ads on Facebook targeting global users with briefings and newscasts featuring pro-Kremlin talking points about the 2022 Russian invasion of Ukraine after Meta Platforms banned Russian state media advertisement buys.
-The same month, CGTN repeated unsubstantiated Russian claims of biological weapons labs in Ukraine.
+In March 2022, CGTN paid for digital ads on Facebook targeting global users with briefings and newscasts featuring pro-Kremlin talking points about the Russian invasion of Ukraine after Meta Platforms banned Russian state media advertisement buys.
+CGTN has promoted unsubstantiated Russian claims of biological weapons labs in Ukraine.

+Fukushima Daiichi Nuclear Power Plant

+In 2023, CGTN ran paid ads on social media platforms in multiple countries and languages denouncing the discharge of radioactive water of the Fukushima Daiichi Nuclear Power Plant, which critics labeled part of a concerted disinformation campaign.

+Drama shows

+CGTN's dramatic television series are popular among foreign viewers, particularly viewers in the Middle East.
+Among the more popular series with foreign viewers are Shanghai Qing (Minning Town) and Xiao Huanxi (A Little Reunion).

 Responses

 U.S. designation as foreign mission

 In 2018, the United States Department of Justice directed CGTN America, the U.S. division of CGTN, to register as a foreign agent under the Foreign Agents Registration Act (FARA).
 CGTN America said in its FARA filings on 1 February 2019 that it disagreed with the Justice Department's decision, but registered nonetheless.
 In 2020, the United States Department of State designated CGTN and its parent company, CCTV, as foreign missions.